Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 **Pedigree**

-The split of purebred to crossbreed dogs was 21% purebred and 79% crossbred.
+The split of purebred to crossbred dogs was 21% purebred and 79% crossbred.

 **Size**